Alisha-lal/doclens-document-intelligence/README.md

 - Documents are stored temporarily in memory rather than persistent storage.
 - Extracted content is not retained permanently.
 - Ask Document uses lexical retrieval rather than semantic/vector search.
-- Very large documents are truncated to a fixed character budget before AI analysis.
+- Very large documents are limited by the application's configured AI input budget.
 - OCR quality depends on scan/image quality.
 - A single-process in-memory backend does not provide shared state across multiple backend replicas.
-- No user authentication or account system is implemented because it was outside the assignment scope.
+- No user authentication or account system is implemented because it is outside the MVP scope.
 - There is no persistent document history.
-- The backend is hosted on a free-tier service and may experience cold starts after periods of inactivity.
+- Free-tier hosting may introduce cold starts after periods of inactivity.

 ---